vgrigory/candidates/web-dev/README.md

         $ cd web-dev
         $ npm install

+    **Please note**: We use a clean install of NodeJs.
+This means any modules you'll need must be added to your version of `package.json`.
+That being said, we don't expect that you'll need any extra packages for this exercise, but you may use them if you like.

 -   Implement the method `splitFirst` in [`arrays.js`](https://github.com/h162/candidates/blob/master/web-dev/arrays.js).
     You can test your implementation (as we will) with the following command: